19 Places to Visit in July That Are Actually Worth It (USA)

 Rhode Island is one of the best places to visit in July in the United States in New England

-If you’re craving an underrated island getaway in New England, Block Island is the perfect New England beach escape that still feels like a secret.
+If you’re craving an underrated island getaway, Block Island is the perfect New England beach escape that still feels like a secret.

 All hotel options on Block Island